 The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will have:

 The Health Insurance Marketplace helps individuals find health coverage.
 On the Marketplace, some people may be eligible for lower costs on premiums and out-of-pocket costs based on their income.
-The 2016 Health Insurance Marketplace open enrollment period is November 1, 2015, through January 31, 2016.
+The 2021 Health Insurance Marketplace open enrollment period is November 1, 2021, through December 15, 2021.

 Yes.
 If you are enrolled in any of VA’s programs below, you have coverage under the standards of the health care law:

-You can apply for VA health care at any time by visiting www.va.gov/healthbenefits/enroll, calling 1-877-222-VETS (8387) or visiting your local VA health care facility.
+You can apply for VA health care at any time by visiting www.va.gov/health-care/how-to-apply/, calling 1-877-222-VETS (8387) or visiting your local VA health care facility.

-Visit VA’s website at www.va.gov/aca, or call us at 1-877-222-VETS (8387) Monday through Friday from 8 a.m. until 8 p.m.
+Visit VA’s website at https://www.va.gov/health-care/about-affordable-care-act/, or call us at 1-877-222-VETS (8387) Monday through Friday from 8 a.m. until 8 p.m.
 Eastern.
 For more information about the Marketplace, visit www.healthcare.gov.